adobe/aem-cloud-service-source-migration/packages/dispatcher-converter/README.md

         # Path to the httpd.conf file (the main apache config file)
         # If `vhostsToConvert` is not specified you can use this property to find vhosts by parsing the main apache file
         httpdSrc: "/Users/{username}/some/path/to/httpd.conf"
-        # Array of paths to vhosts files you wish to convert to cloud service configurations
+        # Array of paths to vhosts files and/or vhost folders containing vhost files you wish to convert to cloud service configurations
         vhostsToConvert:
             - "/Users/{username}/some/path/to/mywebsite.vhost"
             - "/Users/{username}/some/path/to/myotherwebsite.vhost"